sumanth-hegde/Object-Detection/README.md

 # Object-Detection

-Object Detection using python and OpenCV
+Object Detection using python and OpenCV.

 * Here, the objects in a given video and images are detected using Haarscascade files and OpenCV.